ACC 6420 (3 credit hours)

 This course is an introduction to fraud examination from an accounting viewpoint.
 The course is designed to develop analytical skills that can be utilized by professionals in the prevention, detection, and investigation of fraud including fraudulent financial reporting, employee fraud, money laundering, and evidence management.

 This course provides students with understanding of accounting practices according to the International Financial Reporting Standards (IFRS).
-Students learn the fundamentals of international accounting standards, preparation of financial statements according to IFRS, and differences between IFRS and US-GAAP.
-Students may travel to London to experience the process of standard setting and learn the implications of reporting under IFRS versus US-GAAP through interaction with members of the International Accounting Standards Board (IASB), public accounting firms, and corporate officials.
+Students learn the fundamentals of international accounting standards, preparation of financial statements according to IFRS, differences between IFRS and US-GAAP, and the implications of reporting under IFRS versus US-GAAP.